Seiberg-Witten Geometry of Four-Dimensional $\mathcal N=2$ Quiver Gauge Theories: Solution of the limit shape equations

 We also have the identification of the extended moduli space ${\mve}$ with the space of framed quasimaps}

-\subsection{The class II* theories}
+\subsubsection{The class II* theories}

 The theories with the affine quiver of the ${\hat A}_{r}$ type can be solved uniformly in both class II and class II* cases.
-This is related to the fact that the current algebra ${\widehat{u(r+1)}}$, the affine Kac-Moody algebra based on $U(r+1)$ is a subalagebra of $\gli$, consisting of the $(r+1)$-periodic infinite matrices.
+This is related to the fact that the current algebra ${\widehat{u(r+1)}}$, the affine Kac--Moody algebra based on $U(r+1)$ is a subalgebra of $\gli$, consisting of the $(r+1)$-periodic infinite matrices.

 Let $\gamma$ be the affine Dynkin graph of the ${\hat A}_{r}$ algebra.
-We have, $\Ver = \Edg = \{ 0, 1 , \ldots , r \}$.
-Choose such an orientation of the graph $\gamma$ that for any $e \in \Edg$: $s(e) = e$, $t(e) = (e+1)$ mod $r+1$.
-Let $m_{e}$, $e = 0, \ldots, r$ be the corresponding bi-fundamental multiplet masses, and
+We have, $\Ver = \Edg = \{ 0, 1 , \dots , r \}$.
+Choose such an orientation of the graph $\gamma$ that for any $e \in \Edg$: $s(e) = e$, $t(e) = (e+1)$ mod~${r+1}$.
+Let $m_{e}$, $e = 0, \dots, r$ be the corresponding bi-fundamental multiplet masses, and

 We are in the class II* theory iff $\mathfrak{m} \neq 0$.